haxtheweb/webcomponents/elements/air-horn/README.md

 # &lt;air-horn&gt;

-Horn
+> Demonstrative purposes via meme.

-> demonstrative purposes via meme
+`<air-horn>` is a vanilla web component (it extends `HTMLElement` directly, not LitElement) that plays an air horn sound effect when clicked.
+Slot any content inside it — an image, a gif, a button — and clicking anywhere on the element triggers the sound.
+It is a lightweight, dependency-free element and is **not** HAX-capable (it has no `haxProperties`).

 ## Usage

 To use this web component in your project you can utilize one of the following styles of syntax.

 ```js
 /* In an existing JS module / web component */